Freeland, Pennsylvania: Present day

 The coal mining industry in and around Freeland collapsed after the 1959 Knox Mine Disaster in northern Luzerne County.
 As of 2017, Freeland had a YMCA program, a community park, the Hazleton Area Public Library (Freeland Branch), and a remodeled Little League field.
-Also, there is a football/baseball field named "Della Croce Field," after Gene Della Croce, the former Director of the Freeland YMCA.
-Along with the several parks and fields, several restaurants still remain in Freeland including The Other Side, Sorrento's Pizza, The Garlic Knot, and Garden Chen Chinese Food.
-A CVS Pharmacy is also located in the central part of Freeland.
+Also, there is a football/baseball field named "Della Croce Field," after the former Director of the Freeland YMCA.

 Customs

 Since a large demographic of people in Freeland are of Irish descent, every year, there is a St. Patrick's Day parade through downtown, which is followed by a dinner.
-There are also annual events for Memorial Day and Veterans Day, due to the large amount of retired and active duty soldiers living in the surrounding communities.
+There are also annual events for Memorial Day and Veterans Day, due to the large number of retired and active duty soldiers living in the surrounding communities.
 As part of the Memorial Day celebration, an annual Pub Run takes place, in which participants run a course with bars along the way.
 Participants must stop and finish a drink at each bar before continuing the race.
 The race usually consists of nine bars throughout the borough, as well as some that do not technically fall within the municipal entity.